rusun1/Project2/README.md

 Packages to be installed with the following commands: pip install biopython

+The output of this code gives a heatmap using the pairwise sequence alignment data.
+A movie in pymol was also created from the homology modeling, which can be found here: https://www.youtube.com/watch?v=sIhZQJG-P6o

 The notebook for running all the code was written in Python